 snap install mir-kiosk

-Now you should have a black screen with a white mouse cursor.
+Now you should have a black screen.

 Let’s install a demo kiosk snap to try it out: